Cdude1909/Automated-MacOS-Installer/.github/ISSUE_TEMPLATE/problem-title.md

----
-name: Problem title
-about: share screenshots and the problem below
-title: ''
-labels: ''
-assignees: ''

----

-provide details;
-OS name,
+OS NAME:

-Screenshot of where the script is stuck
+SCREENSHOT where script is stuck: